vesoft-inc/nebula-importer/README.md

     password: password
     address: 192.168.8.1:3699,192.168.8.2:3699
 ```
+* `clientSettings.retry` is an optional parameter that shows the number of retrying to execute failed nGQL in **Nebula Graph** client.
 * `clientSettings.concurrency` is an optional parameter that shows the concurrency of **Nebula Graph** Client, i.e. the connection number of **Nebula Graph** Server, the default value is 10.
 * `clientSettings.channelBufferSize` is an optional parameter that shows the buffer size of the cache queue for each **Nebula Graph** Client, the default value is 128.
 * `clientSettings.space` is a **required** parameter that specifies which `space` the data will be importing into.
 Do not import data to multiple spaces at one time for performance sake.